YizeZhang/Net_Diff/README.md

         If error occurs in downloading MATLAB Runtime 9.2, please download or update it by hand from:
         https://ww2.mathworks.cn/products/compiler/matlab-runtime.html

-        As space is not allowed while uncomressing the downloaded files, it is better not to install Net_Diff under a directory that contains space, such as C:\Program Files\.
-        After installationg, you can find the execute file from the installed program directory, for example C:\Net_Diff\application\.
+        After installationg, you can find the execute file from the installed program directory, for example C:\Program Files\Net_Diff\application\.

   3. Set environment variables

          This step is to automatically unzip the downloaded file and convert the crx file to rinex file if you want to download or update files in Net_Diff.

-         To do this, please add the path of gzip.exe (C:\Program Files (x86)\GnuWin32\bin\) and crx2rnx.exe (C:\Net_Diff\application\) to the PATH of system environment variables on your computer:
+         To do this, please add the path of gzip.exe (C:\Program Files (x86)\GnuWin32\bin\) and crx2rnx.exe (C:\Program Files\Net_Diff\application\) to the PATH of system environment variables on your computer:

          My computer-->Properties-->Advanced system setting-->Environment variables-->Edit the PATH environment variable-->Add path

-         If you have problems in setting the environment variables, you can simply copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to C:\Net_Diff\application and run Net_Diff from C:\Net_Diff\ application.
+         If you have problems in setting the environment variables, you can simply copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to C:\Program Files\Net_Diff\application and run Net_Diff from C:\Net_Diff\ application.
-         When running Net_Diff from the Windows Start or the Desktop, you should also copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe and C:\Net_Diff\application\crx2rnx.exe to the folder of C:\Windows\System32 or Desktop.
+         When running Net_Diff from the Windows Start or the Desktop, you should also copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe and C:\Program Files\Net_Diff\application\crx2rnx.exe to the folder of C:\Windows\System32 or Desktop.

 ***
 ## Tips:

-* 1. If you run Net_Diff from the Windows Start or Desktop, please select the correct directory of the EOP file, Ant File and GLO%Leap file in the Input folder (C:\Net_Diff\application\Input) every time.
-Therefore, it is recommended to run Net_Diff from the execute file (You can also copy the folder of C:\Net_Diff\application to any other directories).
+* 1. If you run Net_Diff from the Windows Start or Desktop, please select the correct directory of the EOP file, Ant File and GLO&Leap file in the Input folder (C:\Program Files\Net_Diff\application\Input) every time.
+Therefore, it is recommended to run Net_Diff from the execute file (You can also copy the folder of C:\Program Files\Net_Diff\application to any other directories).

 * 2. If the directory of Net_Diff.exe is not allowed to write files, try to run Net_Diff.exe from the administrator.

-* 3. When updating Net_Diff, you only need to copy the updated files in for_redistribution_files_only/ to C:\ Net_Diff\application\.
+* 3. When updating Net_Diff, you only need to copy the updated files in for_redistribution_files_only/ to C:\Program Files\Net_Diff\application\.
 The updated files can also be found under the "release" tag.

 * 4. As for the use of Net_Diff, please refer to the help document *"A guide to use Net_Diff.pdf"*.